XRPLF/xrpl-dev-portal/content/concepts/tokens/nft-fixed-supply.md

 1. “Blackhole” the Issuer account.
 See [Disable Master Key Pair](disable-master-key-pair.html).

 At this point, it is impossible for any new tokens to be minted with the issuer’s address as the issuing account.

+**Caution** Once you "blackhole" the account, no one, including you, receives transfer fees for future sales of the NFTs.